symmetry-mag/style-guide/docs/understanding-diversity-equity-and-inclusion.md

 NAHJ advises: “Newsrooms may improve language by being more descriptive and specific, referring to groups or individuals by their nationality, race and/or ethnicity when appropriate.”

-[Race Forward](https://www.raceforward.org/sites/default/files/Race%20Reporting%20Guide%20by%20Race%20Forward_V1.1.pdf) also recommends generally avoiding the term minority.
+[Race Forward](https://www.raceforward.org/sites/default/files/Race%20Reporting%20Guide%20by%20Race%20Forward_V1.1.pdf) also recommends generally avoiding the term *minority*.
 It does say it “may be needed in specific cases (such as ‘minority contracting’ and ‘minority-owned businesses’) to reflect data that is collected using those categories.”
 But in an [essay](https://cue.usc.edu/files/2016/01/Bensimon_The-Misbegotten-URM-as-a-Data-Point.pdf?fbclid=IwAR2Gotzzq5s7vJATWlYojsNagny8tTyAcVmz9HrOlux1wJSPCfVHcqwSvBo) arguing against the use of the term *underrepresented minority*, Estela Mara Bensimon, director of the Center for Urban Education at the University of Southern California, writes that “[r]eporting numeric data in the aggregate constitutes malpractice as it hides significant inequalities across groups… True, Blacks, Latinos and Latinas, Native Hawaiians, Hmong, and American Indians may share unequal outcomes in all the indicators of equal opportunity… But the roots of inequality for each group are enormously different… The undifferentiated URM category hides the origins of inequality.”

 Women, who make up slightly more than half of the world population, generally do not count as *minorities* (though it depends on the context).
 But women, along with many other groups, can be considered *minoritized*.
 The [YWCA guide](https://www.ywboston.org/wp-content/uploads/2016/02/MISS_VIT_BLD-SUPP-FOR-MISS_TRN-AND-DEVEL_SJ-GLOSSARY_MARCH_2016.pdf) defines a *minoritized population* as “[a] community of people whose access to institutional and structural power has been severely limited, regardless of the size of that population.”
 In contrast, a *majoritized population* is “[a] community of people whose access to institutional and structural power has been structurally guaranteed, regardless of the size of the population.”